Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Changelog

+**DesnoGuns Mod r025**
+{% highlight text %}
+- NEW: full support for Minecraft PE 1.2 beta (make sure to use latest BlockLauncher beta)
+- UPDATE: changed IDs of some guns to avoid conflicts with Jukebox Discs
+- FIX: fixed crash with Crossbow Explosive
+{% endhighlight %}

 **DesnoGuns Mod r024**
 {% highlight text %}
 - NEW: the Exoskeleton armor!
 - NEW: separated tabs for guns using InventoryPlus
-{% endhighlight %}

-**DesnoGuns Mod r023**
-{% highlight text %}
-- FIX: fixed not working recoil
-- FIX: fixed UI not hidden when opening the inventory or the pause menu
-- FIX: fixed chainsaw and machete ability to cut wood and grass
 {% endhighlight %}

 <br>